Emergency Dentist — Taylortown, NC

 Getting You Relief When It’s Most Needed

 At some point in your life, you might have a toothache that does not go away, or you might break a tooth while eating something hard.
 Such emergencies can be scary, but you’ll have an experienced, gentle dentist to help you if you call Olmsted Village Dental Care for an appointment.
-Dr. Hudson will arrange to see you right away and quickly get to the underlying source of your dental care need to treat it right away with emergency dentistry in Taylortown, NC.
+Dr. Hudson will arrange to see you right away and quickly get to the underlying source of your dental care need to treat it right away with emergency dentistry in Taylortown.

-Why Choose Olmsted Village Dental Care for Emergency Dentistry?
+Why Choose Olmsted Village Dental Care for Emergency Dental Care?

 - One Stop for Comprehensive Dental Services